About the Bibliography

 Peter Adler, Hawaii Bar Foundation; Hilary Astor, University of Sydney, Australia; Alan Barsky, University of Calgary; Charles Barton, Charles Sturt University, New South Wales, Australia; Ann Bown, Brock University; Susan B. Boyd, Centre for Feminist Legal Studies, University of British Columbia; E. Franklin Dukes, University of Virginia; Connie Edwards, University of Toronto; Desmond Ellis, York University; Wayne Fagan, St. Mary's Law School, Texas; Ronald Fisher, University of Saskatchewan; John Forester, Cornell University; David L. Gustafson, Community Justice Initiatives, Langley, B.C.; Michael Hadley, University of Victoria; Ben Hoffman, then of The Carter Center; Julie Macfarlane, Faculty of Law, University of Windsor; Ian McDuff, New Zealand Center for Conflict Resolution, University of Wellington, New Zealand; Jennifer Lynch, PDG Personnel Direction Group Inc., Ottawa, Canada; David Brian Moore, Transformative Justice Australia (TJA); Reina Neufeldt, Peacebuilding Technical Advisor, Catholic Relief Services, Baltimore, MD; Cinnie Noble, Noble Solutions Inc.; Connie Ozawa, Portland State University; David Perlman, College of Charleston; Maude Pervere, Stanford Law School; Kathy Pitner, Pitner Conflict Management Services, Denver Colorado; Paulette Regan, Vancouver, B.C.; Linda C. Reif, Faculty of Law, University of Alberta; Mary Rowe, MIT; Susan Shaw, then at University of Victoria; Felicity Steadman, panelist, Independent Mediation Service of South Africa (IMSSA); John B. Stephens, University of North Carolina at Chapel Hill; Stephanie Stobbe, Menno Simons College; Lawrence Susskind, Harvard University; Bill Warters, Wayne State University; Jonnette Watson Hamilton, University of Calgary; Lambrecht Wessels, European Network University, Amsterdam; John Wilmerding, CERJ; Benjamin Winter, Mediator, Victoria, BC.

 The restorative justice bibliography drew significantly on the early bibliographic work of Howard Zehr and Paul McCold and still owes much to their contributions.
 The arbitration and ADR bibliographies still owe much to the prolific work of James Boskey who reviewed dispute resolution literature in The Alternative Newsletter until he died in 1999.
 Jim Boskey's constant dedication to accessible research, education and excellence in dispute resolution graced the field in many ways, not the least by way of his many book reviews.
 Prof. Boskey's encouragement concerning the first edition of this bibliography in 1997 was deeply appreciated.
-Readers are referred to this website's links page for references to these and a number of other on-line bibliographic and other resources for which we are grateful to the Boskey family for permission to house on the Peacemakers Trust site.
+We are grateful to the Boskey family for permission to house the reviews on the Peacemakers Trust site.